maxhbr/LDBcollector/md/OLDAP-2.0.1.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per SPDX.org, this license was released 21 December 1999.
+-   “Per SPDX.org, this license was released 21 December 1999.
 This
-    license is the same as 2.0 with the word "registered" removed from in front of "trademark." (source:
+    license is the same as 2.0 with the word "registered" removed from in front of "trademark." ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/openldap-2.0.1.yml "Scancode"))

 URLs